Skip to main content

 • User-friendly interface that is easy to learn, making it great for beginners.

-• Offers a variety of features for pixel art creation, including animation support and customizable palettes.
+• Offers a variety of tools for pixel art creation, including animation features and customizable palettes.

-• Free to use with optional paid features, providing good value for those starting out in pixel art.
+• Free to use with optional paid features, providing good value for those interested in pixel art.

 • The interface can be clunky on PC, as it was originally designed for mobile devices, leading to some usability issues.